S1MS4/Car-Tracking-with-YOLO/README.md

----

-# 🎯 YOLO Object Tracking Application
+# YOLO Object Tracking Application

-## 📌 Introduction
+## Introduction

-### 🔍 What is this application?

-This is a **YOLO-based object tracking system** that processes a video file, detects and tracks multiple objects using the [Ultralytics YOLO](https://github.com/ultralytics/ultralytics) model, and outputs an annotated video with tracked object paths.
-It draws persistent tracks for each object using a combination of YOLO’s object detection and custom tracking history.
+This project was developed as part of an Object-Oriented Programming course using Python.
+It implements a YOLO-based object tracking system that processes a video file, detects and tracks multiple objects using the [Ultralytics YOLO](https://github.com/ultralytics/ultralytics) model, and produces an annotated output video with tracked object paths.
+The system draws persistent motion trails for each detected object by combining YOLO's detection capabilities with custom tracking history management.

-## 👁️‍🗨️ Preview
+## Preview

-The program processes each frame of your video, assigns consistent IDs to objects, and draws motion trails.
-These trails are shortened intentionally to keep the visualization clean and focused on active detections.
+The program processes each frame of a video, assigns consistent IDs to objects, and draws motion trails.
+The trails are intentionally limited in length to keep the visualization focused on active detections.

 ![Demo GIF](show.gif)

-Above: Objects are detected, labeled, and tracked with persistent paths as they move through the scene.
-(Note there are prediction inaccuracies)
+Objects are detected, labeled, and tracked with persistent paths as they move through the scene.
+Note that prediction inaccuracies may occur.

-### ▶️ How to run the program
+### How to Run

-Make sure you have the required dependencies installed.
-They are listed below:
+Ensure that all required dependencies listed below are installed before running the application.

 ---

-## 📦 Dependencies
+## Dependencies

 The application requires the following Python libraries: